APRashedAhmed/combinatorial-generalization/README.md

     [Dayan & Zemel, 1995][7]\).
 -   Total number of distinct input patterns is approximately 4.1 million.
--   Models are intended only to train on 100 randomly constructed examples, and then test on an arbitraily large testing set (500 in the paper).
+-   Models are intended only to train on 100 randomly constructed examples, and then test on an arbitrarily large testing set (500 in the paper).
 -   Error criterion is scored such that each output unit has to be on the right side of 0.5 according to the correct target pattern.